-How to Use Iron on Vinyl – A step by step guide to walk you through the entire process (FREE SVG INCLUDED)
+Heat Transfer Vinyl (AKA Iron-ON Vinyl)- A step by step guide to walk you through the entire process (FREE SVG INCLUDED)

-Just a reminder: This design can be used for personal or commercial use up to 200 uses.
-You may not share the digital file but we welcome you sharing the link so that your buddies can download it for themselves.
+Just a reminder: This design can be used for personal or commercial use for up to 200 uses.
+You may not share the digital file but we welcome you to share the link so that your buddies can download it for themselves.
 Thanks for understanding!

 PLEASE NOTE THIS POST CONTAINS AFFILIATE LINKS

 - Black T-Shirt- My favorite spot to order blank shirts is Jiffy Shirts.
 The bella canvas unisex ones are so soft and comfy.

 - Iron On Vinyl– This is also called heat transfer vinyl.
 It gets sticky when it is heated up.

 - Heat Source– This can be an easy press, and iron, or even a heat press (which is what I use in the tutorial video).